Course Descriptions

 MUS 6000 / 4 credits

-Students in this course will develop a thorough understanding of performance practices and stylistic characteristics of American music theatre through this variable content course.
-This course explores the interdisciplinary art form of music theatre through the integration of musical analysis with traditional performance-based textual analysis.
+Students in this course will develop a thorough understanding of performance practices and stylistic characteristics of a wide variety of musical genres through this variable content course.

 Music Theatre Collaboration: Music Theatre Directing/Rehearsal Techniques